 Participation Requirements: For students with Frosh, Soph, Junior, or Senior Standing: Must be in good academic standing; co-curricular requirements are up to date; application and consent approved by instructor of record.

 Independent study answers the need for individual research and expression in special areas of interest that are NOT included in the regular course offerings.
 It provides training for life-long learning by providing experience in selecting a study project, mastering the necessary library and research techniques for assembling data and devising suitable means of evaluation.
 In independent study the student has the responsibility for planning, implementing, and presenting the project, where applicable.
 The faculty sponsor approves the project, meets with the student several times in the term, and evaluates the final results.

 INTERNSHIP (12 units)

 391 and 491: Intended for students in their junior or senior year who want to immerse themselves in a full-time work experience.
-An internship is a partnership between the student, Marymount College and a company or organization.
-The student will work closely with a facultly mentor and the Career Services Office to develop appropriate learning outcomes and to identify an organization/company offering a comprehensive experience focused on research, analysis and specific areas of interest in a structured work environment under the supervision of a faculty mentor.
+An internship is a partnership between the student, Marymount California University and a company or organization.
+The student will work closely with a faculty mentor and the Career Services Office to develop appropriate learning outcomes and to identify an organization/company offering a comprehensive experience focused on research, analysis and specific areas of interest in a structured work environment under the supervision of a faculty mentor.